 The company statutes is a legal document that describes what my company is about, what are the company goals, what will the company be doing, etc.

-I was lucky that my accountant wrote the statutes in more generic terms instead of more specific.
-This might help me in the future if I decide to take the company in a slightly different direction, like for example complementing online courses with in-person classes.
+I was lucky that my accountant wrote the statutes in more generic terms instead of more specific ones.
+This might help me in the future if I decide to take the company in a slightly different direction, like, for example complementing online courses with in-person classes.

 To give you an example, I think that creating a generic professional training company is better if possible, as opposed to a company that only sells online courses.